moritz-biersack/OpenStreetMap-Data-Munich/report.md

 244038472   48.1494922  11.5616482  Campanula
 ...
 ```
-(resulting table shortened for presentation puproses)
+(resulting table shortened for presentation purposes)

 ### Most popular cuisines
 Having a look at the 'keys' in 'nodes_tags', we can spot 'cuisine'.
-With \
-this we can find out the most popular cuisines in the city:
+With this we can find out the most popular cuisines in the city:

 ```sql
 sqlite>SELECT value, count() as num